 I strongly believe that people do not enter our life by chance – there’s a purpose for everyone we cross paths with.
 There’s always a lesson to be learned in relationships – sometimes people connect with our lives to teach us, sometimes we are the ones who serve as the lesson for someone else.

-And as painful as it can be to have someone leave your life, it’s important to seek out that lesson and apply it to the next relationship that comes around.
+As painful as it can be to have someone leave your life, it’s important to seek out that lesson and apply it to the next relationship that comes around.

 Turning the pain of heartbreak into clarity